microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SPOAccessControlSettings/readme.md

-# PNP Access Control Settings
+# SPO Access Control Settings

-This resource allows users to configure and monitor the access control settings for your SPO tenant sharing settings using PnP PowerShell.
+This resource allows users to configure and monitor the access control settings for your SPO tenant sharing settings.